 \section{Hyper-X}

-Hyper-X enables a parameter-efficient adaptation of a MMT by exploiting multiple sources of information for transfer to an unseen language or task-language pairs.
-To this end, Hyper-X learns to combine task and language-specific knowledge in the form of embeddings using a hypernetwork.
+We propose, Hyper-X, an efficient adaptation of a MMT by exploiting multiple sources of information for transfer to an unseen language or task-language pairs.
+Specifically, Hyper-X learns to combine task and language-specific knowledge in the form of embeddings using a hypernetwork.
 Conditioned on the task and language embeddings, the hypernetwork generates \textit{composite} adapter layers for the corresponding task-language combination (e.g. NER in Turkish), thereby enabling transfer to arbitrary task-language pairs at test time.
 Figure~\ref{fig:hyperx} provides an overview of our model.

-By jointly conditioning and learning from task and language information, Hyper-X overcomes some of the limitations of prior work: Unlike adapter-based approaches \citep{pfeiffer2020mad,ustun-etal-2020-udapter} that transfer cross-lingual information only to the task of the task adapter, our model is capable of leveraging supervision---and positive transfer---from both multiple tasks and languages.
-Moreover, unlike \citet{ponti-etal-2021-parameter} who require annotated data in one of the target tasks for each language, Hyper-X is able to perform zero-shot transfer even when there is no annotated data from any of the target tasks, by using MLM as auxiliary task for each language.
+By jointly learning from task and language information, Hyper-X overcomes some of the limitations of prior work: Unlike adapter-based approaches \citep{pfeiffer2020mad,ustun-etal-2020-udapter} that transfer cross-lingual information only to the task of the task adapter, our model is capable of leveraging supervision---and positive transfer---from both multiple tasks and languages.
+Moreover, unlike \citet{ponti-etal-2021-parameter} who require annotated data in one of the target tasks for each language, Hyper-X is able to perform zero-shot transfer even when there is no annotated data from any of the target tasks, by using MLM as an auxiliary task for each language.